robinkrens/esp32-si24r1-example/README.md

 to respectivily set as receiver or sender.

 ### SPI Pinout
-As default it is setup
+As default the setup is
 ```
 #define PIN_NUM_MISO 35
 #define PIN_NUM_MOSI 32